 The Company is also subject to various federal and state laws pertaining to health care "fraud and abuse," including anti-kickback laws and false claims laws.
 Anti-kickback laws make it illegal for a prescription drug manufacturer to solicit, offer, receive, or pay any remuneration in exchange for, or to induce, the referral of business, including the purchase or prescription of a particular drug.
 The federal government has published regulations that identify "safe harbors" or exemptions for certain payment arrangements that do not violate the anti-kickback statutes.
 The Company seeks to comply with the safe harbors where possible.
 Due to the breadth of the statutory provisions and the absence of guidance in the form of regulations or court decisions addressing some of the Company's practices, it is possible that the Company's practices might be challenged under anti-kickback or similar laws.
 False claims laws prohibit anyone from knowingly and willingly presenting, or causing to be presented for payment to third party payors (including Medicare and Medicaid) claims for reimbursed drugs or services that are false or fraudulent, claims for items or services not provided as claimed, or claims for medically unnecessary items or services.
 Amgen's activities relating to the sale and marketing of its products may be subject to scrutiny under these laws.
-Violations of fraud and abuse laws may be punishable by criminal and/or civil sanctions, including fines and civil monetary penalties, as well as the possibility of exclusion from federal health care programs (including Medicare and Medicaid).
-If the government were to allege against or convict the Company of violating these laws, there could be a material adverse effect on the Company, including its stock price.
+Violations of fraud and abuse laws may be punishable by criminal and/or civil sanctions, including fines and civil monetary penalties, as well as the possibility of exclusion from federal health care programs (including its stock price.
 The Company's activities could be subject to challenge for the reasons discussed above and due to the broad scope of these laws and the increasing attention being given to them by law enforcement authorities.

 Since 1991, the Company has participated in the Medicaid rebate program established by the Omnibus Budget Reconciliation Act of 1990, and under amendments of that law that became effective in 1993.
 Participation in this program has included extending comparable discounts under the Public Health Service ("PHS") pharmaceutical pricing program.
 Under the Medicaid rebate program, the Company pays a rebate for each unit of its product reimbursed by Medicaid.
 The amount of the rebate for each product is set by law as a minimum 15.1% of the average manufacturer price ("AMP") of that product, or if it is greater, the difference between AMP and the best price available from the Company to any customer.
-The rebate amount also includes an inflation adjustment if AMP increases faster than inflation.
+The rebate mount also includes an inflation adjustment if AMP increases faster than inflation.
 The PHS pricing program extends discounts comparable to the Medicaid rebate to a variety of community health clinics and other entities that receive health services grants from the PHS, as well as hospitals that serve a disproportionate share of poor Medicare and Medicaid beneficiaries.
 The rebate amount is recomputed each quarter based on the Company's reports of its current AMP and best price for each of its products to the CMS.
 The terms of the Company's participation in the program impose an obligation to correct the prices reported in previous quarters, as may be necessary.
 Any such corrections could result in an overage or underage in the Company's rebate liability for past quarters, depending on the direction of the correction.
-In addition to retroactive rebates (and interest, if any), if the Company were found to have knowingly submitted false information to the government, in addition to other penalties available to the government, the statute provides for civil monetary penalties in the amount of \$100,000 per item of false information.
+In addition to retroactive rebates (and interest, if any), if the Company were found to have knowingly submitted false information to the government, in addition to other penalties in the amount of \$100,000 per item of false information.